bocchino/ParAbs/README.md

 Dependencies
 ------------

-To use the SML version of the library, you must install Standard ML of New Jersey (SML/NJ):
+To use the SML version of ParAbs, you must install Standard ML of New Jersey (SML/NJ):

 http://www.smlnj.org/dist/working/110.74/index.html

-To use the F# version of the library, you must have a working F# installation.
+To use the F# version of ParAbs, you must have a working F# installation.
 On a non-Windows machine, you can get F# by first installing Mono: